syntasso/kratix/docs/writing-a-promise.md

 mkdir {input,output}
 ```

+The /input directory is where user resource request will be written when a user applies a resource to the Custom Resource Definition (`xaasCrd`) in the Promise (see above).

-We need a sample user request:
+We need to add a sample user resource request to the /input directory:

 ```bash
 cat > input/object.yaml <<EOF